GenApplications/VPClient/README.md

-# GenerateClient
+# VPClient

-GenerateClient is a powerful VistaPanel API client library written in PHP.
+VPClient is a powerful VistaPanel API client library written in PHP.
 It empowers developers to build custom control panels and seamlessly interact with VistaPanel, a robust web hosting control panel.
-With GenerateClient, you can manage websites, databases, domains, redirects, SSL certificates, and more, all programmatically using the VistaPanel API (Application Programming Interface).
+With VPClient, you can manage websites, databases, domains, redirects, SSL certificates, and more, all programmatically using the VistaPanel API (Application Programming Interface).

 VistaPanel is a web hosting control panel that allows users to manage their websites, databases, and other aspects of their hosting environment.
 A VistaPanel API client is a program that can interact with VistaPanel using the VistaPanel API (Application Programming Interface).
 The API provides a set of methods that can be used to manage various aspects of the hosting environment programmatically.